threefoldtecharchive/farmerbot/README.md

 - _nodeid_ => the node id of the node that needs to powered off

 ## Running the farmerbot in production
-The farmerbot is shipped inside a [docker image](https://github.com/threefoldtech/farmerbot/pkgs/container/farmerbot) so that it is easy to run in a docker environment a [docker compose file](docker-compose.yaml).
+The farmerbot is shipped inside a [docker image](https://github.com/threefoldtech/farmerbot/pkgs/container/farmerbot) so that it is easy to run in a [docker environment](docker-compose.yaml).
 It requires some configuration written in a markdown file.
 This file should be located inside a folder called **config** in the directory of the docker compose file.
 The possible configuration will be discussed in this section.
 You should also create a **.env** file next to the docker compose file with the content shown below:
 ```
 MNEMONIC="<THE_MNEMONIC_OF_YOUR_FARM>"
 NETWORK=dev